slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Your father is your first mentor.'*

 <!--
 I don't have the time to explain the logic behind my wisdom.
 I can only show you the door as my conclusions are avenues you obviously haven't explored.
-It's up to you whether you want to take the blue pill or the red pill. -- crimsonalucard
+It’s up to you whether you want to take the blue pill or the red pill. -- crimsonalucard
 -->

 You should be a mentor yourself.
 Be [generous](/chapter_2_groups.md#on-rewards-and-generosity) and share your strengths.
 Impact the world.
 When you teach, you do something useful.
 When you do research, most days you don’t.